Browse the FAQs here or you can contact me to find out more.

 Can you work with my child?

 Hypnotherapy is highly effective with children and teenagers as they are generally more receptive to hypnosis.
-They have very vivid imaginations which makes it easier to access the unconscious mind and bring around the desired changes.
+They have very vivid imaginations which makes it easier to access the subconscious mind and bring around the desired changes.
 Children are very good at daydreaming and they enjoy it.
 Having been a primary school teacher for over 20 years I have plenty of experience working with young people.
 During my initial training I took an additional seminar on 'Working with Children'.
 For your peace of mind I have a current Enhanced Criminal Record Certificate.

 I have Asperger Syndrome.
 Can hypnotherapy help me?